prototypsthlm/Switchboard/README.md

 6. the config is now at http://localhost:3000/recipe as well as in a recipe.json file
 7. input your config to switchboard by
 	* automatically reading it from http://localhost:3000/recipe on switchboard server instance startup (requires service restart to recognize recipe changes)
-	* manually requiring it in from file as a JSON-variable (requires service restart)
+	* manually requiring from file as a JSON-variable (requires service restart)
-	* POSTing the config as a parameter "config" along with a entry query to http://localhost:3000/switchboard and executing it on the fly
+	* POSTing the config as a parameter "routine" along with a entry query "q" to the service and executing it on the fly

 Node package
 -------------